-Overall, most interviewees were able to describe UC as providing a space for people not in paid employment to be part of the union movement, but struggled to put into words how they would actually describe it to someone on the street who didn’t have much understanding of unions.
-This is perhaps unsurprising if we take the common understanding, provided by the Webbs (1894: 1) of UK trade unionism as being about maintaining or improving the employment conditions of workers.
-How to explain why a person who was not in paid employment should join a trade union proved difficult for many interviewees: ‘for quite a while I couldn’t get my head around it and couldn’t quite pin it down’ said one member with a long history of trade union activism, and ‘I can’t honestly think of a proper answer’ said another with a similar background.
-However, most were comfortable in describing the initiative as a community-based union for the unemployed or the underemployed to engage in social justice campaigns.
-One interviewee described it as revisiting the mutual aid tradition of the 19th century trade unionism.
-While these understandings ‘fit’ with the vision from the originators of the initiative i.e. it provides a campaigning voice for the unemployed, many interviewees expressed the view that its purpose was/should also be for the underemployed and those workers without a traditional workplace, for example those employed in the ‘gig economy’ or forced into self-employment or in precarious jobs.
-One interviewee said, ‘it should provide a voice to people who have no defined workplace’, yet Unite’s rule book explicitly states that people who are working, or who are employed, should join the industrial side of the union––not Unite Community.
+Overall, most interviewees described UC as providing a space for people not in paid employment to be part of the union movement, but struggled to put into words how they would actually describe it to someone on the street who didn’t have much understanding of unions.
+This is perhaps unsurprising if we take the common understanding, provided by the Webbs (Webb and Webb, 1894: 1) of UK trade unionism as being about maintaining or improving workers’ employment conditions.
+It proved difficult for many interviewees to explain why a person who is not in paid employment should join a trade union: ‘for quite a while I couldn’t get my head around it and couldn’t quite pin it down’ said one member with a long history of trade union activism, and ‘I can’t honestly think of a proper answer’, said another with a similar background.
+Most, however, were comfortable in describing the initiative as a community-based union for the unemployed or the underemployed to engage in social justice campaigns.
+One interviewee described it as revisiting the mutual aid tradition of 19th century trade unionism.
+While these understandings ‘fit’ with the vision from the originators of the initiative – namely that it provides a campaigning voice for the unemployed – many interviewees expressed the view that its purpose was/should also be for the underemployed and those workers without a traditional workplace, for example those employed in the ‘gig economy’ or forced into self-employment or in precarious jobs.
+One interviewee said, ‘it should provide a voice to people who have no defined workplace’, yet Unite’s rule book explicitly states that people who are working, or who are employed, should join the industrial side of the union, not Unite Community.

-The political nature of UC was evident to interviewees where it was understood to be about organising unorganised groups of people in the community into politics through a non-partisan organisation.
-Others described UC as providing a home for those on the political left––aligned or otherwise––to undertake campaigning work.
-Dave, who was retired, but still doing some freelance trade union tutoring work had been a life-long union member––a GMB branch president, a Unison senior shop steward, and graduate from Ruskin College where he had studied economics.
+The political nature of UC was evident to interviewees, who understood it to be about organising unorganised groups of people in the community into politics through a non-partisan organisation.
+Others described UC as providing a home for those on the political left, aligned or otherwise, to undertake campaigning work.
+Dave, who was retired, but still doing some freelance trade union tutoring work had been a lifelong union member.
+In fact he was a GMB branch president, a Unison senior shop steward, and a graduate of Ruskin College, where he had studied economics.

-Dave made reference to the purpose of UC in providing support to the industrial side of Unite and This was also well-understood and articulated by many interviewees––indeed this was one of the most frequently mentioned reasons offered for its existence.
-‘I think its main purpose really is to act as a continuation of the union movement and support for those still involved in industrial struggle, I think that’s what it was created for’ explained George, another retired life-long trade union member and political activist.
-This comment suggests that instead of the UC initiative being a new organisational cleavage, its activities ‘fit’ with the expectation of what unions should perhaps have always been about, and suggests a blurring of community-workplace battles was important for this member.
+Dave made reference to UC’s purpose of providing support to Unite’s industrial side.
+This was also well understood and articulated by many interviewees; indeed, this was one of the most frequently mentioned reasons offered for its existence.
+‘I think its main purpose really is to act as a continuation of the union movement and support for those still involved in industrial struggle, I think that’s what it was created for’, explained George, another retired lifelong trade union member and political activist.
+This comment suggests that, instead of being a new departure, the UC initiative’s activities somehow meet expectations of what unions should perhaps have always been about, and suggests that a blurring of community–workplace battles was important for this member.